hardlyardi/runtest/README.md

 ```

 To make some of the magic happen, a "runner" is needed.
 Runtest's design scope is pretty much.. to run tests, so, apart
 from styling, you need to roll your own testing suite.
+You can create a spec with `runtest.run.spec(filename, name)`,
-Should look something like this:
+and run it with spec:run().
+If you want a small template runner, it could look something like this:

 ```luau
 local SPEC_DIRECTORY = "./tests/_specs"